Advanced HTML5 Training Overview

 Accelebrate offers instructor-led enterprise training for groups of 3 or more online or at your site.
 Most Accelebrate classes can be flexibly scheduled for your group, including delivery in half-day segments across a week or set of weeks.
 To receive a customized proposal and price quote for private corporate training on-site or online, please contact us.

-In addition, some courses are available as live, online classes for individuals.
+In addition, some Web Development courses are available as live, online classes for individuals.

 - Obtain the charge status of a device’s battery

 - Gain end users’ attention via their sense of touch